Pigeon Lake (PNT) Natural Area

 Other Information

-Woodpecker Lake was the original name but was changed to Pigeon Lake in 1858 due to the large number of passenger pigeons nesting in the area.
+Woodpecker Lake was the original name but this was changed to Pigeon Lake in 1858 due to the large number of passenger pigeons nesting in the area.
 In 1896, Pigeon Lake Indian Reserve was established on the southeast shore.
 Later, the summer village of Ma-Me-O Beach was developed at the south end of the lake on land obtained from the Indian reserve in 1924.
-Ma-Me-O (omîmîw) is a Cree word meaning “pigeon” [3].
+Ma-Me-O (omîmîw) is a Cree word meaning “pigeon” [2].

-A Management Plan was established in 2018 by all municipalities in the watershed and endorsed by the Chiefs of the Maskwacis Cree Four Nations, Pigeon Lake Regional Chamber of Commerce and other key stakeholders.
-The goal of the plan is to [4]:
+A Management Plan was established in 2018 by all municipalities within the watershed and endorsed by the Chiefs of the Maskwacis Cree Four Nations, Pigeon Lake Regional Chamber of Commerce and other key stakeholders.
+The goal of the plan is to [3]:

 • Reduce the frequency and intensity of algal blooms